 Areas of Application

-To fully leverage the advantages of the NGX series, the design of the adjacent construction is also important.
-The overall shaft system must be considered, including fits and connection part precision, to achieve optimal results.
+To fully exploit the advantages of the NGX series, the design of the adjacent construction is also important.
+The overall shaft system must be considered — such as the precision of fits and connecting parts — in order to achieve the best results.

 Accuracy Requirements

-The inner ring and axial washer have identical axial runout characteristics.
+The inner ring and the axial washer have identical axial runout characteristics.

 Axial and Radial Runout Accuracy Table